- 1What Is an Emotional Dependency?

 Expressing jealousy and possession habitually.

-Our emotions and personality develop as soon as we are in childhood, which is a great challenge too.
+Our emotions and personality develop as soon as we are in childhood, which is a great challenge, too.
 We grow with emotions through the years.
-Maintaining good emotional health could prevent us from emotional dependence.
+Maintaining good emotional health could prevent us from becoming emotionally dependent.
 In addition, cherishing our self-esteem, feelings, and self-confidence would eventually lead us to become emotionally independent.
-However, we must also comprehend to overcome insecurities.
+However, we must also comprehend how to overcome insecurities.

 When the key to control is not in our hands, psychologists diagnose and treat the condition through various methods and guide us to be quite solitary and emotionally independent in the future.
 Firstly, the therapies focus on recognizing the condition, detecting the cause, and treating it.
 Then, medical practitioners commonly perform the succeeding interventions.